maroo-sky/FSD/README.md

-# FSD: Feature Structure Distillation
+# Feature Structure Distillation for BERT Transferring
 This work has been submitted to the IEEE for possible publication.
 IEEE Transitions of Neural Networks and Learning Systems (TNNLS)

 ## Abstract